react-native-async-storage/async-storage/docs/faq.md

 ## General

-### How do I store objects, arrays, or other non-string values?
+### How do I store objects, arrays or other non-string values?

 AsyncStorage only stores strings.
 Serialize values with `JSON.stringify` before writing, and `JSON.parse` when reading: